 Jerking a baitfish is one of the best ways to imitate their natural movement, and this is what jerkbaits capitalize on.
 Jerkbaits come in both floating and sinking varieties and can be fished in shallow and deep water.

 One of the best things about jerkbaits is that they can be fished at any speed, from slow to fast.
 This makes them very versatile lures that can be used in a variety of situations.
+There are many styles of jerkbaits available.
+Some of the premium line of jerkbaits are from Megabass.

 Another great lure you should have in your tackle box is a spinnerbait.
 Spinnerbaits are especially effective around cover and when bass are feeding on baitfish.
 There are two types of spinnerbaits: bucktail and blade baits.
 Blade baits work better around heavy cover, while bucktail baits work better in open water.